josehernandezsc/ARIMA_ATMs/README.md

 Code includes data pre-processing and modelling using an ARIMA model and hyperparameter search along with a rolling statistics optimization (window from 3 to 7 steps).

-Code property: Jose Francisco Hernandez Santa Cruz, IBM Peru Consultant, Expert Lab Services.
+Code property: Jose Francisco Hernandez Santa Cruz